PikachuPenial/Titanmod/PATCHNOTES.md

 **>QOL & BUG FIXES**
 - Server ConVars are now properly replicated for players, fixing a variety of visual bugs

+- Fixed "'Player' is on the Knife" notifications on Gun Game only being sent to the player that is now on the knife

+- Potentially fixed the wrong player receiving the win on Gun Game

 # November 25th, 2023 (11/25/23)